 Bankruptcy law requires that debtors filing for any chapter of bankruptcy disclose on the Statement of Financial Affairs any payments of at least $600 they made to creditors 90 days prior to filing for bankruptcy.
-The payments disclosures will include payments made on the following types of debt:

 - Car Loans